Table of Contents

 While the ‘Dennis’ mentioned here is an example, typically campaigns create several voter personas – to help calling agents connect on a more personal level to every kind of voter the campaign is expected to appeal to.

-Identify areas to focus on using voter data
+Identify areas to focus on to use voter data

 Calculate your win number